E-mail has become a popular tool for communication and for a number of purposes.

 For module specific scenarios, try the following:

-• If the problem persists, rename [sugar root]/custom/modules/[your problem module] directory and try duplicating the problem
+directory/custom/modules/[your problem module] and try duplicating the problem

 In most cases, the problem goes away after renaming the /custom directory.
 That would indicate that a customization that has been applied to the system is the source of the problem.